First time buyers

 Mortgage lenders have traditionally used income multiples to decide how much to let you borrow - although again, since the housing boom hugely inflated prices, this calculation can produce an affordability 'gap' because house prices have risen beyond these calculations.

-Now, many lenders - at least thirty according to Moneyfacts - let you borrow based on 'ability to pay', which sometimes allows applicants to borrow a little more.
+Some lenders let you borrow based on 'ability to pay', which sometimes allows applicants to borrow a little more.
 If, for example, you have a clean credit record, no children and two incomes, some lenders may be willing to give you more because you have a higher disposable income.

 Incidentally, lenders are often prepared to offer you a little more if you choose a five or ten year fixed rate mortgage, because the monthly repayments stay the same for a long time, which is easier for borrowers to manage.